rst2pdf/rst2pdf/doc/manual.rst

 Now, if you use *italics* in a paragraph whose style uses the Tuffy font, it will use ``Tuffy_Italic``.
-That's why it's better if you use fonts that provide the four variants, and that you lsit them in the correct order.
+That's why it's better if you use fonts that provide the four variants, and that you list them in the correct order.

 If your font lacks a variant, use the "normal" variant instead.